The Deaconess Legacy: Taking Care into the Community

 In 1888, the Cincinnati community started a “sick house” staffed by Methodist deaconesses, who were known for visiting the sick and bringing needed care to people where they lived.
 It evolved into founding the city’s first general hospital, and included Cincinnati’s first nurses’ training school.

-Today, Deaconess continues that legacy through its community-based and delivered health services, and its expanding philanthropic grant-making.
+Today, Deaconess continues that legacy by providing and supporting health services and by fulfilling philanthropic grant-making initiatives.

 - Protestant church women known as “deaconesses” open the first Deaconess Hospital on Liberty Street in Cincinnati, Ohio.
 In 1902, a new facility was built on Straight Street.